SymfonyCasts/vue/sfcasts/ep1/page-service.md

 I think you're *really* going to like this.
 Inside my `js/` directory, create a new folder called `services/`.
 So far, everything we've worked on has been Vue components... but there's a lot more to our app.
-We have code for making AJAX calls - which we will eventually centralize - and we're also going to have generic logic that we want to reuse from multiple places.
+We have code for making Ajax calls - which we will eventually centralize - and we're also going to have generic logic that we want to reuse from multiple places.

 In our app, the `services/` directory is going to hold files that help us